nystrom/jl0/README.md

 - a dictionary mapping variable names to values
 - a dictionary mapping label names to instruction indices

-The following bytecode instructions are supports.
+The following bytecode instructions are supported.
 See `insns.jl` for details.

 - `LDC n` - push a constant on the stack
 - `LD x` - push the local variable on the stack